Are you heading out of town for a few days and need a way to keep your plants watered? Would you like to find an economical DIY option?

 5. DIY Wicking System

-This idea is ideal for those with numerous houseplants, and you’re concerned you’ll come home to nothing more than dried up twigs.
+This idea is ideal for those with numerous houseplants, and they’re concerned they’ll come home to nothing more than dried up twigs.

 Place a pot of water on a stool and run a wicking material from the pot to each house plant.
 Place the material into the soil.